fuglphoenix/Coz-lp-esphome-sensor/README.md

 This is an external component for [ESPHome](https://esphome.io/) that integrates UART-based CO2 sensors.
 It provides a clean way to read sensor values and expose advanced calibration and configuration functions as services in Home Assistant.

-This component was developed to replace a legacy `platform: custom` lambda configuration, providing a more robust, reusable, and user-friendly solution.

 ## Features